 I quit my new job after one just day.
 This was a "real job," with a six-figure salary and a legitimate career path, and I'd beaten hundreds of other applicants to land it.

-Here's what happened, plus how quitting so quickly affected my career--plus the lessons I learned, and that I can share with you now.
+Here's what happened, plus how quitting affected my career and the lessons I learned that I can share with you now.

 The story starts in early 2009.
 I was finishing a book project and living in Washington, but it was also the height of the Great Recession, and I craved a steady paycheck.